Join the Tour

 * 2-clubs only - Two-Stick

-9. What if me and a buddy want to join and
+9. What if a buddy and I want to join and play

 The Mulligan Tour allows "buddies" to play